The GKM correspondence in dimension 6: Rigidity

 \section{Rigidity}

-In this section we prove the rigidity statement that a simply-connected $6$-dimensional integer $T^2$-GKM manifold with connected isotropy groups is determined, up to equivariant homeomorphism, by their GKM graph, see Theorem \ref{thm:rigidity}.
-We would like to remark that after finishing the proof we learned that it can also be proven using the results and ideas of \cite{Ayzenberg}.
+In this section we prove the rigidity statement that a simply-connected $6$-dimensional integer $T^2$-GKM manifold such that \begin{enumerate} \item[(a)] every closed stratum of a finite isotropy group contains a $T^2$-fixed point. \item[(b)] there exists a $T^2$-fixed point in whose vicinity there occur at most two distinct finite nontrivial isotropy groups \end{enumerate} is determined, up to equivariant homeomorphism, by their GKM graph, see Theorem \ref{thm:rigidity}.
+We would like to remark that in the special case of connected isotropy groups it can also be proven using the results and ideas of \cite{Ayzenberg}.
 Concretely, one has to observe that an isomorphism of the GKM graphs of two integer GKM manifolds as above extends to a homeomorphism of the orbit spaces (which are necessarily $S^4$ by \cite[Corollary 1.3]{AyzenbergMasuda}) intertwining the GKM graphs, and apply \cite[Theorem 5.5]{Ayzenberg} or \cite[Corollary 5.8]{Ayzenberg}.
-Here we provide an alternative proof which proceeds along the lines of our realization procedure: we first prove that there is an equivariant homeomorphism between any two thickenings of the one-skeleta, and then conclude by extending this homeomorphism to their complements.
-We believe that our proof is of independent interest, as along the way we obtain information of relevance also outside the topic of equivariant topology: as the complement of the thickened one-skeleta is a boundary connected sum $\#_p^{\flat} S^2 \times D^2$ of $p$ copies of $S^2\times D^2$, we investigate the question which self-homeomorphisms of $\#_p S^2 \times S^1$ extend to $\#_p^{\flat} S^2 \times D^2$, see Section \ref{sec:extendinghomeos}.
-Moreover, our approach seems well-suited for possible variants of the rigidity statement in presence of further geometric structures.
-In particular, our proof sheds light on the relation of the equivariant diffeomorphism GKM rigidity question with exotic smooth structures on $\#_p^{\flat} S^2 \times D^2$, see Remark \ref{rem:smoothuniqueness}.
-The non-uniqueness statement in presence of disconnected isotropies in Section \ref{sec:nonrigid} is independent of the results in \cite{Ayzenberg}.
+Our proof proceeds along the lines of our realization procedure: we first prove that there is an equivariant homeomorphism between any two thickenings of the one-skeleta, extend this equivariant homeomorphism to a thickening of the full nonregular set and then conclude by extending it to their complements.

+\begin{rem} Condition (b) above has an equivalent formulation in terms of the GKM graph.
+It is equivalent to the fact that there are two adjacent edges whose weights are a $\mathbb{Z}$-basis.
+Indeed the finite isotropies occurring in any neighbourhood of a fixed point are precisely the intersections $\ker\alpha_1\cap\ker\alpha_2$, $\ker\alpha_2\cap\ker\alpha_3$, and $\ker\alpha_3\cap\ker\alpha_1$, where the $\alpha_i$ are the weights at that fixed point.
+Clearly if two of the $\alpha_i$ form a $\mathbb{Z}$-basis then the corresponding intersection is empty.
+Conversely if the three intersections are non-empty, then they must be pairwise distinct for otherwise the triple intersection $\ker\alpha_1\cap\ker\alpha_2\cap\ker\alpha_3$ is non-empty and the action would not be effective. \end{rem}